glaubervilane/InstagramFlexBoxProject/README.md

 # InstagramFlexBoxProject
-This is a simmple project to practice using flexbox and increment CSS simulating the Instagram page
+This is a simple project to practice using flexbox and increment CSS simulating the Instagram page